Code-Institute-Submissions/CitiesInCountries/documentation/Code Documentation and Walkthrough.md

 [(Js) - Production Code: maps.js](https://github.com/NaoiseGaffney/CitiesInCountries/blob/master/assets/scripts/maps.js)

 The internal `markersArray[]` in maps.js.
-In future it will be moved to a noSQL database such as Firestore or MongoDB.
+In future it will be moved to a noSQL database such as Cloud Firestore or MongoDB.

 Two constants are defined, one as a placeholder for the OpenWeather API, and the other for the InfoWindow (`toolTipButtons`) buttons for the JS Overview and Statistics Modals.